ruggeri/nedreduce/README.md

 super-super-overkill to write an external merge sort for this toy mapreduce implementation.

-Reducers need to iterate groups of `KeyValue`s which all have the same key (for instance, all the reducer inputs for the word "the").
-A group's `KeyValue`s may live across the different input files (the word "the" may be output by multiple reduce tasks).
-If all input files were concatenated before sorting, then forming groups would be easy: scan `KeyValue`s until you hit one with a new key (read "the" rows until you hit a row for the word "tiny").
+Reducers need to iterate groups of `types.KeyValue`s which all have the same key (for instance, all the reducer inputs for the word "the").
+A group's `types.KeyValue`s may live across the different input files (the word "the" may be output by multiple reduce tasks).
+If all input files were concatenated before sorting, then forming groups would be easy: scan `types.KeyValue`s until you hit one with a new key (read "the" rows until you hit a row for the word "tiny").

 I don't want to merge the reducer input files into one big file which is